alphagov/govuk-design-system/src/community/design-system-day/speaker-information.md

 He's also an experienced contributor to the design community and the GOV.UK Design System.

 ### Vicky Teinaki (Student Loans Company)
-I am a designer currently working as a UX Lead at Student Loans Company.
-I have worked at Government Digital Service, Department of Work and Pensions and HM Revenue and Customs.
-I have worked as a user researcher and  more recently as an interaction designer.
-Since January 2017 I have been a design assessor.
+Vicky is a designer and UX Lead at Student Loans Company.
+She’s worked at the Government Digital Service, Department of Work and Pensions, and HM Revenue & Customs.
+Vicky has worked as a user researcher and interaction designer.
+Vicky has a background as a developer, having done Drupal and WordPress theming and module/plugin development.

-I have several years of experience as a writer and blogger.
-I began writing  Johnny Holland in 2008, and was one of the chief editors from 2010 to late 2012.

 ### Ellis Capon (Just Eat)
-TBC
+To be confirmed

 ### Janice Hannaway (ResearchU)
 Janice is an empathic leader, a trauma-informed user researcher, therapist, and coach with experience working with people who have experienced the effects of trauma.
 She champions the psychological safety of user-centered design teams and highlights the potential harm from research and design on users.
 A co-founder of ResearchU Training Academy, she delivers specialist trauma-informed training